GUIDEWIRE SOFTWARE, INC.

 13. Reporting any Illegal or Unethical Behavior

-Messages to the Audit Committee through this anonymous, confidential hotline may be left in any one of three methods:
+Messages to the Audit Committee through this anonymous, confidential website may be made using either of these methods:

 A) Secure Web Form – individuals may leave messages through an Internet-based message interface, accessible through the website noted above, that will deliver an encrypted message

-B) Voicemail – individuals can call 866-375-8595 to leave a message.
+B) Voicemail – individuals can leave a voicemail message.
 All voicemail messages will be electronically altered/disguised to ensure the confidentiality of identity.

 14. Compliance Procedures

 We must all work to ensure prompt and consistent action against violations of this Code.
 However, in some situations it is difficult to know if a violation has occurred.
 Since we cannot anticipate every situation that will arise, it is important that we have a way to approach a new question or problem.
 These are the steps to keep in mind:

 - Make sure you have all the facts.
 To reach the right solutions, we must be as fully informed as possible.